 Iceland: Environment and Natural Resources

-Spend two weeks in the month of June studying on a volcanic landmass studying geology, soil, geothermic energy, agriculture, ecotourism, and Icelandic history.
+Spend two weeks in June studying geology, soil, geothermic energy, agriculture, ecotourism, and Icelandic history.
 This program is open to students from all majors.
 Participants enroll in a pre-departure course to prepare them for the program.
 For more information about Iceland: Environment and Natural Resources, read the latest Iceland student blog!

-New Zealand: Sustaining Human Societies & the Environment
+New Zealand: Sustainable Tourism & Human Impacts on the Environment